 Our Family Gratitude Habit

 Breakfast is when our family’s gratitude habit begins.
 Our thankfulness ritual is simple and by no means unique.
 We each take turns sharing three things we’re thankful for.
 Some days, our gratitude is thoughtful and deep.
-Other days, our thanksgiving is far more simplistic.
+On other days, our thanksgiving is far more simplistic.

 When it comes to gratitude, we believe there are no wrong answers.
 It doesn’t matter if the appreciation is simple, deep, light-hearted, or intense.
 It is always just right.